harmslab/epistasis/docs/pages/models.rst

 * EpistasisLasso_: estimate *sparse* epistatic coefficients using L1-regularization in a linear genotype-phenotype map
 * EpistasisElasticNet_: estimate *sparse* epistatic coefficients, mixing L1- and L2-regularization, in a linear genotype-phenotype map
 * EpistasisNonlinearRegression_: estimates high-order epistatic coefficients in a nonlinear genotype-phenotype map.
-* EpistasisNonlinearLasso_: estimate *sparse* epistatic coefficients in a nonlinear genotype-phenotype map.
 * EpistasisPowerTransform_: use a power transform function to fit a nonlinear genotype-phenotype map and estimate epistasis.
-* EpistasisPowerLasso_: use a power transform function to fit a nonlinear genotype-phenotype map and estimate *sparse* epistasis.
 * EpistasisLogisticRegression_: use logistic regression to classify phenotypes as dead/alive.
 * EpistasisEnsembleRegression_: use a statistical ensemble of "states" to decompose variation in a genotype-phenotype map.